Brand identity, website & print

 Waterside Metal Art

-Waterside Metal Art operates a fully functional forge from a late 1800s heritage building on the Maribyrnong River in Footscray.
+Waterside Metal Art operates a working forge from a late-1800s heritage building on the Maribyrnong River in Footscray.
 Ten coke-fired forging stations.
 Workshops for beginners through to advanced.
-A community who show up to create art with fire and steel.
+A community who show up to make art from fire and steel.

-The brief was to breathe new life into an established brand through a rebrand and digital and physical rollout.
-The identity was built from the visceral experience of hammering hot metal, not a mood board.
+The brief was to breathe new life into an established brand: a rebrand rolled out across digital and print.
+The identity was built from the visceral experience of hammering hot metal.

 Scope